szymanski-marcin/szymanski-marcin/README.md

 ###

 <p align="center">Hi 👋, I am Marcin Szymański an ambitious front-end developer.
 I specialise in Web Development and Design.
-I love to learn new technologies, meet new people, and add value to the team I'm working in </p>
+I love to learn new technologies and meet new people</p>

 ###